palewire/django-postgres-copy/docs/index.rst

 Increasing the exported fields
 ------------------------------

-In cases where you model is connected to other tables with a foreign key, you can increase the number of fields exported to included related tables using Django's double underscore notation.
+In cases where your model is connected to other tables with a foreign key, you can increase the number of fields exported to included related tables using Django's double underscore notation.

 Your models might look like this: